-Select 3D> Delete Surface or click the toolbar button to restore the most recently deleted surface.
-All surfaces can be restored by selecting Build> Floor> Rebuild Walls/
+To restore the most recently deleted surface, select 3D> Delete Surface or click the toolbar button.

+There are several ways to restore all deleted surfaces:

+- Select Build> Floor> Rebuild Walls/ Floors/Ceilings ,

-Floors/Ceilings or by exiting the 3D view and reopening it.
+- Exit the 3D view and reopen it.

+- Generate a new 3D view.